encounterplus/encounterplus/docs/line-of-sight.md

 ### Drawing walls

 You can draw walls with ![pencil][icon-pencil] or ![highlighter][icon-highlighter].
-Try using Line style for rectangular corridors, and Freehand style for caverns.
+Try using Rectangle or Line style for rectangular corridors, and Freehand style for caverns.

 *Pro TIP - Cyan colored walls will block Line of Sight, but not movement.*